BM 450x180x70 [4x M8]

 - They are highly resistant to demagnetization by external magnetic field,

-- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment and very advanced devices.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: